tableau/connector-plugin-sdk/docs/api-reference.md

 ### connection-builder

 Builds the ODBC ConnectString or JDBC Connection URL.
-For JDBC Connection URL, it is suggested that the conection-builder contains only non-secure attributes such as : server, port, dbname
+For JDBC Connection URL, it is suggested that the conection-builder contains only non-secure attributes such as : server, port, dbname.

 **Type:** JavaScript